desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 Child DNS Operator has enabled the protocol.

-To keep the size of the Bootstrapping Zones minimal and zone walking efficient, Child DNS operators SHOULD remove signaling records which are found to have been acted upon, including the PTR record (when all other signaling records have been removed for a given Signaling Name).
+To keep the size of the Bootstrapping Zones minimal and zone walking efficient, Child DNS operators SHOULD remove Signaling Records which are found to have been acted upon, including final removal of the PTR Signaling Record after removing all others with the same owner name.

 # Implementation Status